University Teachers for Human Rights (Jaffna)

+The University Teachers for Human Rights (Jaffna) or UTHR(J) was a Sri Lankan human rights organization.
+It was formed in 1988 to document human rights violations by all parties during the Sri Lankan civil war.
+As a Tamil group, its criticism was especially aimed at Tamil nationalism as represented by the LTTE.

+History

-The University Teachers for Human Rights (Jaffna) or UTHR(J) was formed in 1988 at the University of Jaffna, Jaffna, in Sri Lanka, as part of the national organization University Teachers for Human Rights.
-Its public activities as a constituent part of university life came to a standstill after the assassination on September 21, 1989 of Rajini Thiranagama, a key founding member, for which the group blamed the LTTE.
+UTHR(J) was formed in 1988 at the University of Jaffna, Jaffna, in Sri Lanka, as part of the national organization University Teachers for Human Rights.
+Its key founder was left-wing activist and physician Rajani Thiranagama.
+Other co-founders were mathematicians Rajan Hoole and Kopalasingham Sritharan.
+None of them had a formal training in human rights.

+Its public activities as a constituent part of university life came to a standstill after the assassination on September 21, 1989 of Rajani Thiranagama, a key founding member, for which the group blamed the LTTE.

 In 1990, the others who identified openly with the UTHR(J), such as its current head, Professor Rajan Hoole, were forced to leave Jaffna.
 Rajan Hoole lived in hiding in Colombo and permanently resettled in Jaffna only after the war ended.

+UTHR(J) increased its activities in the 1990s.
+By 1996, Western coverage of the conflict was increasingly influenced by its reports.

 By the beginning of 2010 the UTHR(J) had ceased to operate following the defeat of the LTTE.